ismaildrs/distributeur-automatique-frontend/README.md

 # Vending Machine Frontend

-A modern, responsive frontend application for a digital vending machine system built with Next.js and TypeScript.
+A modern, responsive frontend application for a vending machine system built with Next.js and TypeScript.
 This application provides an intuitive user interface that simulates the experience of using a real vending machine.

 ## Overview